Pronounced “KEF-FEAR”, Kefir is actually created from kefir grains, a type of bacterial culture.

 How to use Kefir cheese

 Kefir cheese is quite versatile.
-You can use Kefir cheese:
+You can use soft Kefir cheese:

-Because of how easily it can be made at home, it serves as a cheaper alternative to the ricotta and feta cheese.
+Because of how easily it can be made at home, it serves as an alternative to ricotta and feta cheese.

 How to store Kefir cheese